CryptoSignal/Crypto-Signal/README.md

 ### Custom Hot/Cold labels

-Setting a custom for the "hot" or "cold" signals allows to use a new variable in your message template.
+Setting a custom text for the "hot" or "cold" signals allows to have a really cool notification message.

 ```
 indicators: